atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     1.  **TODO** fill up pydocstrings in appropriate style for all functions

-    2.  **TODO** check that training script only executes corpus2tokenids if data missing

-    3.  **TODO** add workflow for plotting results/data and figure out optparse for R
+    2.  **TODO** add workflow for plotting results/data and figure out optparse arguments/help for R

-    4.  **TODO** fix up all readmes for clarity, add section for final evaluation on UNSC corpus
+    3.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script

+    4.  fix up all readmes for clarity, update R requirements in readme

-    5.  **TODO** update all information to indicate procedures and articles involved, so users can find relevant information
+    5.  update all information to indicate procedures and articles involved, so users can find relevant information

     6.  make final pull request when all is complete

 2. Sequence encoding

-    1.  **TODO** need to split UNSC smaller speech segments or paragraphs to pass into pipeline

-    2.  simple (task 1) -\> 1: claim, 2: premise, 3: non-argument
+    1.  simple (task 1) -\> 1: claim, 2: premise, 3: non-argument

-    3.  tree (task 2) -\> adjacency matrix connecting to various heads which could be claims or connecting premise
+    2.  tree (task 2) -\> adjacency matrix connecting to various heads which could be claims or connecting premise

-    4.  minor debiasing done with removal of capital references
+    3.  minor debiasing done with removal of capital references

 3. Architecture